TommyJones/textmineR/cran-comments.md

 ### Update
-This is an update, moving textmineR from version 1.6.0 to 1.7.0.
+This is an update, moving textmineR from version 1.7.0 to 2.0.0.
 In this version I have
-* Added new functions for model fitting & diagnostics
+* Removed a Java dependency in favor of a C++11 dependency
-* Added new datasets and removed old datasets
+* Added new functions and deprecated old functions

 ### Test environments